-Promotion of only brick and mortar facilities will not ensure the speed and scale desired to transform the skill development efforts in tourism and hospitality sector.
+Promotion of only brick and mortar facilities will not ensure the speed and scale required for skill development in tourism and hospitality sector.
 The use of technology will be leveraged to scale up training facilities, enable access to remote areas and increase cost-effectiveness of delivery of training.
-Government will also look to support innovative products, solutions and models that address critical gaps in skill ecosystem in an effective manner.
 A responsive and agile sectoral Labour Market Information System (LMIS) will be created for aggregating demand and supply of skills to help align efforts towards bridging the existing and expected skill gaps.